seanchengit/TCG-S/README.md

 -------------------------------------------------------------------------

 Instruction:
-  main function lacated in file "main_area.cc", system will run differently due to different number of parameters.
+ a.In makefile, "LEDAROOT" should modify into your own LEDA version and path. b.main function lacated in file "main_area.cc", system will run differently due to different number of parameters.

 makefile is already existed, after type "make", running program as: